 Nineteenth-century scientific progress also yielded new fibers.
 Rayon was the first man-made fiber, marketed as an alternative to silk during the early twentieth century.
 Truly synthetic fibers followed.
 Made from petroleum by-products, these included nylon (1935) and polyester (1941).
 Thermoplastic synthetics presented fashion designers with a new medium.
 Manifesting in countless iterations and blends, synthetics expanded the variety, function, and availably of textiles, though they also intensified fashion’s pollution of the environment.

-Fabric In Fashion is organized by Elizabeth Way, assistant curator of costume at The Museum at FIT.
+Fabric In Fashion was organized by Elizabeth Way, assistant curator of costume at The Museum at FIT.